iamtyl/Ollama-Open-WebUI/README.md

 # Ollama-Open-WebUI
-Bootstrap your own LLM using Ollama and Open Web-UI
+Quick demo on how to bootstrap your own LLM using Ollama and Open Web-UI

 Referencing my Medium post here --> https://....